euphonie/study-notes/Computer Science/Theory/Statistics/Continuous Distributions (cont.).md

 # **Chi-squared**
  An asymmetrical distribution that only contains non-negative values.
 Is used in hypothesis testing and determining the goodness of fit.

+It is mostly featured in statistical analysis as few real life events follow this kind of distribution.
+It can be used in:
+- Hypothesis testing
+- Computing confidence intervals

+In general it can be used when determining the Goodness of fit of categorical

 ![Chi-squared distribution](https://raw.githubusercontent.com/euphonie/study-notes/master/Computer%20Science/Theory/Statistics/chisquared.png)